bet4a/d3wiki/Treemap-Layout.md

 * area - the computed pixel area of this node.
 (TODO: remove?)
 * x - the minimum *x*-coordinate of the node position.
 * y - the minimum *y*-coordinate of the node position.
-* z - true if this cell is a horizontal subdivision.
+* z - the orientation of this cell’s subdivision, if any.
 (TODO: remove?)
 * dx - the *x*-extent of the node position.
 * dy - the *y*-extent of the node position.